arunkumar120/speech_emotion_recognition_project/README.md

 The dataset is automatically downloaded using `kagglehub`.

 ## Contact
-For questions or feedback, please contact: [Your Email]
+For questions or feedback, please contact: arunkumarkudikala@gmail.com